arthurkowskii/Atom/src/content/projects/3_tech/yt_showcase.md

 ---
 title: "Youtube_to_Reaper Script"
-altTitle: "Youtube_to_Reaper Script"
+altTitle: "Youtube to Reaper Script"
 description: "A lua script for reaper that takes the last Youtube/Soundcloud link from your clipboard"
-tech: ["FMOD", "Reaper", "Unity"]
+tech: ["Lua", "Reaper", "YouTube API"]
 status: "completed" # or "in-progress" | "planned"
 link: "https://example.com"
 github: "https://github.com/you/repo"